Thatchanon-anancharoenkij/Thatchanon-anancharoenkij.github.io/_pages/about.md

   enabled: true
 ---

-I am Thatchanon Anancharoenkij, a PhD student in Applied Statistics at the Department of Statistics, Chiang Mai University.
+I am currently a PhD student in Applied Statistics at Chiang Mai University, Thailand.
 My research focuses on Causal Inference, Statistical Learning.

 I am passionate about developing advanced statistical methodologies, such as Conditional Counterfactual Mean Embeddings, and implementing them using JAX and Equinox.
 Currently, I serve as a Teaching Assistant for courses in Statistical Learning and Statistics for Data Science.